 It is as well to consider this cantata with that from the previous chapter where it was explained that they may have been paired to form a two-part work, played on eiher side of the sermon.
 The precedence of Cs 24 and 185 near the beginning of the cycle may be noted.
 It may also be that if Bach intended to pair 181 and 18, he might have cast his eye back over Cs 75 and 76, the earliest works (laid out clearly in two parts) designed to straddle the Leipzig sermons.

 Another tantalising piece of evidence comes from the reversion to the practice of using an instrumental sinfonia.
 Cs 75 and 76 both call upon them as opening movements of their second parts and the next work in the series, C 21, did so to open part 1.
 Bach subsequently departed from this practice in the bipartite works, notably the 24/185 pairing and C 70.
-Thus their use, while more common after the second cycle, remains relatively rare in his first Leipzig year.
+Consequently their use, while more common after the second cycle, remains relatively rare in the latter part of his first Leipzig year.

 C 18, like C 185 from the earlier pairing, is an early work.
 It originated in Weimer in 1713 but was transposed and rescored for its Leipzig presentation (Dürr p 233).
 It contains only the one (brief) aria and a disproportionate amount of recitative, a form which Bach was at this time finding particularly amenable for his melodic gifts, his penchant for painting musical imagery and the capacity for dealing with long tracts of texts..

 The longest movement of the cantata is the third but the most substantial is the first, the sinfonia.
 Its idiosyncratic scoring for four violas and a continuo (two recorders were added for the Leipzig performance) calls to mind the sixth Brandenburg Concerto.
-Bach is known to have had a liking for the viola and it is almost certain that he would have led the original ensemble from the first viola desk.
+Bach is known to have had a liking for the viola and it is very probable that he would have led the original ensemble from the first viola desk.